Madlener House

 2010

-A science fiction–based historical novel, The Imaginary Twentieth Century is an interactive work with an original sound composition that includes more than 2,000 images culled from different visual archives.
-The story focuses on the whimsical adventures of a woman in the year 1901 who has four suitors, each with their own vision for the new century.
+A science fiction-based historical novel, The Imaginary 20th Century is an interactive work with an original sound composition that includes more than 2,000 images culled from different visual archives.
+The story focuses on the whimsical adventures of a woman who, while traveling through Europe in 1901, selects four men to seduce her, each with a vision of the coming century.
 The user navigates the suitors' worlds, follows Carrie on her travels, witnesses what she and her admirers notice, and experiences the era, 1893 to 1926.
-The project is a meta-journey of adventures and misadventures across centuries, continents, historical events and places, social memories, imaginary worlds, and utopian fantasies.
-Existing as an art installation and DVD-ROM with an accompanying book, this collaborative media work proposes a new approach to narrative.
+A metajourney of adventures and misadventures across centuries, continents, historical events and places, social memories, imaginary worlds and futures, the project is a "wunder-roman" where fact and fiction split off and return to each other.
+Available online as an interactive archive and an ebook, this collaborative media work proposes a new approach to narrative.